Communication and Code Dependency Effects on Software Code Quality: An Empirical Analysis of Herbsleb Hypothesis: Conclusion

+One strange feature of our results is that what is old is now new.
+Our results (that heroes are important) echo a decade-old concept.
+In 1975, Fred Brooks wrote of ``surgical teams'' and the ``chief programmer'' ~\cite{brooks1974mythical}.
+He argued that:

+\bi \item Much as a surgical team during surgery is led by one surgeon performing the most critical work while directing the team to assist with less critical parts. \item Similarly, software projects should be led by one or a few ``chief programmer'' to develop critical system components while the rest of a team provides what is needed at the right time. \ei

+Brooks conjecture that ``good'' programmers are generally much more as productive as mediocre ones.
+This can be seen in the results that programmers are much more productive (who are responsible for majority of the social and code communication) and less likely to introduce bugs into the codebase.
+These developers are born when they become so skilled at what they do, that they assume a central position in a project.
+In our view, organizations need to acknowledge their dependency on such developers, perhaps altering their human resource policies and manage these people more efficiently by retaining them.

+Also, our results suggest one other way to the way we develop new technologies or modern software projects.
+Specifically, given the prominence and importance of social and code communication between developers, future work could usefully explore methods to streamline the communication between developers that are critical for high quality software.

-More generally, we would comment that it is time to reflect more on long-held truisms in our field.
-Heroes are widely deprecated in the literature, yet empirically they are quite beneficial.
+Finally, while this paper has been about how. social and code communication affects code quality, there might be a more general point to be made here: {\em it is time to reflect more on long-held truisms in our field}.
+While Heroes (developers who are responsible for majority of the social and code communication) are widely deprecated in the literature, yet empirically they are quite beneficial.
 What other statements in the literature need to be reviewed and revised?